vigetlabs/blendid/README.md

   </span>
 ```

-This particular setup allows styling 2 different colors from your css.
+This particular setup allows styling 2 different colors from your CSS.
 You can have unlimited colors hard coded into your svg.

 In the following example, the first path will be `red`, the second will be `white`, and the third will be `blue`.
-Paths **without a fill attribute** will inherit the `fill` property from css.
-Paths with **fill="currentColor"** will inherit the current css `color` value, and hard-coded fills will not be overwritten, since inline styles trump css values.
+Paths **without a fill attribute** will inherit the `fill` property from CSS.
+Paths with `fill="currentColor"` will inherit the current CSS `color` value, and hard-coded fills will not be overwritten, since inline styles trump CSS values.

 ```sass
 .sprite